masc-it/ScrapingMonkey/docs/README.md

 	- GO_TO
 	- SCREENSHOT
 - selector
-	- an xpath or css selector
+	- an xpath selector
 	- It is *mandatory* for CLICK and SEND_KEYS
-	- It is optional for the others.
 - data
-	- This parameter assume different meaning according to the type of action.
+	- This parameter assumes a different meaning according to the type of action.
+	- It is *mandatory* for RUN_SCRIPT, SCREENSHOT, GO_TO and SEND_KEYS

 Follow a description of all the actions supported.